rkbenton/very_slow_movie_player_2023/README.md

 https://desertbot.io/blog/headless-raspberry-pi-zero-w-2-ssh-wifi-setup-mac-windows-10-steps

-Note: the DNS name for this installation is `jefferson.local`, login name is `becky`.
+Note: the DNS name for this installation is `webster.local`.

 ## Remote Access and SSH